We work closely with other investors who are looking to sell a note created from a seller-financed property who would like to receive a lump sum.

 She also brings to Vineyard her years of hotel experience including face-to-face contact with guests, along with 5 years of executive assistant experience to high-level management.

-She is a Chicago area native, a graduate of Cornell College, and now makes her home in Tucson, Arizona.
+She is a Chicago area native, a graduate of Cornell College, and now makes her home in Reno, NV.